Beverage of Choice: Whatever microbrew is in the office fridge, provided it’s not overly hoppy. After hours, of course.

 Client’s Second Impression: That’s a funny shaped head.

 I’ve lived in Oregon almost my entire life.
 I grew up in the small coastal town of North Bend.
 Spending my formative years close to the incredible beauty of Oregon’s rugged coastline, I developed a deep love for nature.
 My family often spent part of our summers in Sunriver, a resort community outside of Central Oregon’s Bend, and there, I fell in love with the mountains too.
-These remain my true loves (yes, ladies, I am single.)
+These remain my true loves (well, several of them anyway.)

 I went on to study English Literature at the University of Oregon, graduating then working jobs that had nothing to do with English literature.
 Quickly, though, I realized that I needed another kind of education, an education on how to live an engaged, meaningful life.
 I found this in Zen.
+(Incidentally, I met Kip in 2006 at a zen center in Eugene.)
 I became a monk and went off to Japan to live in monasteries, spending my days quietly meditating and caring for the monastic community.

 This experience taught me about myself, but it also taught me about the importance of community and of being engaged.
 I want my work in real estate to facilitate not only your buying or selling a home—I want to help you find your community.
-Because a home isn’t just the house we live in, it’s a whole way of life, shared with those who we love.
+Because a home isn’t just the house we live in, it’s the basis for a whole life, shared with those who we love.

 I believe that at Lohr Real Estate, we’re uniquely dedicated to building communities, and I truly enjoy the work that I do here.